Wigs Fancy Dress Accessories

 Wig Tips

-* If you plan to wear a hat over your wig, make sure the hat is large enough for the wig to fit *
+* Most wigs will be packaged in a hairnet.
+Use this to keep your own hair tidy underneath the wig ** If you plan to wear a hat over your wig, make sure the hat is large enough for the wig to fit *

 * Rinse wig in a mild solution of warm water and fabric conditioner.
 Rinse and allow to dry naturally. *